Placement Testing FAQ

 Generally, if you have taken English 101 or higher at another college, you do not need to take the English test.
 If you have taken college–level Math (100 or higher) in the last three years, you probably do not need the Math test.
 However, there are exceptions and you should check with the Admissions Office.

-Yes!
-You can use ACT scores at Seattle Central (instead of a COMPASS Test) if they meet college–level minimum scores and are less than three years old.
+ACT SCORES: You can use ACT scores at Seattle Central if they meet college–level minimum scores and are less than three years old.
 For ACT English placement: At least a 19 on both the ACT English and Reading tests.
 For math placement: At least a 22 on the ACT Mathematics test.

 |Test date||SAT English Placement||SAT Math Placement|

-|March 2016 and after||SAT Evidence–Based Reading & Writing: 510+ = English 101 placement||SAT Math Score: 550+ = Math 102, 103, or 107 placement|
+|Less Than 3 Years||SAT Evidence–Based Reading & Writing: 510+ = English 101 placement||SAT Math Score: 550+ = Math 102, 103, or 107 placement|

 Seattle Central does not currently accept the military College Level Examination Program CLEP Test.